Darlene Paulsen – Pre-kindergarten

 Trevor Bricker – First Grade

 Trevor Bricker has a B.S. in Communication from the University of Clarion in Pennsylvania, as well as a Masters in Elementary Education.
 Before coming to Charlottesville, VA, Trevor taught guitar for 4 years with California Music Studios in San Diego, CA. While earning his Masters in Education he taught as a full-time Instructional Assistant at Greenbrier Elementary in Charlottesville.
 Trevor eventually received a 2nd grade teaching position at Clark Elementary where he has been for the past two years.
-This past year (2011-2012) Trevor received an I-3 grant (Innovative Instructional Initiatives) from the city of Charlottesville for his Music in the Classroom project that taught students the Virginia SOLs through song.
+For the 2011/2012 school year, Trevor received an I-3 grant (Innovative Instructional Initiatives) from the city of Charlottesville for his Music in the Classroom project that taught students the Virginia SOLs through song.
 Trevor is thrilled to have a chance to take his creativity and background even further here at Peabody School.